UIM-Community/static_enrichment/README.md

 - Allow to overwrite or create new fields.
 - Allow to chain rules.
-- High-speed Asynchronous enrichment (no performance degradation like NAS or AlarmEnrichment).
+- High-speed Asynchronous enrichment (no performance degradation on high load like NAS or AlarmEnrichment).
 - Alarm_enrichment configuration like !
 - Low memory and processing overhead.